screwdriver-cd/executor-docker/README.md

 ### Initialization

-The class has a variety of knobs to tweak when interacting with your Swarm instance.
+The class has a variety of knobs to tweak when interacting with Docker.

 | Parameter        | Type  |  Description |
 | :-------------   | :---- | :-------------|